PhilMele/M2Project/readme.md

    This set of interactions is handled through `npcConversation()`.

-   It passes parameter: `currentNPC` which is defined through the previous function heroPosition() and designate the NPC the hero is currently interacting with.
+   It passes parameter `currentNPC` which is defined through the previous function `heroPosition()` and designate the NPC the hero is currently interacting with.
 This parameter allows to scale the function and avoid having to create a different function for each NPC.

    note: in this current structure, the function has the flaw to require the NPC conversation format to always be the same: first two sentences are an introduction, the third sentence is a a validation question and sentence four and 5 are displayed depending on the value of the hero answer to question 3.

-   This function starts by a number of front end management: it sets previous div from show() to hide(), and display the font end element that will render the conversation and the characters (hero and NPC) respective avatars).
+   This function starts by a number of front end management: it sets previous div from `show()` to `hide()`, and display the font end element that will render the conversation and the characters (hero and NPC) respective avatars.

    **Logic element:**

-   The first element of logic of this function checks if `currentNPC` has the item the hero desire on their inventory (`currentNPC.hasItem == false`): if it doesnt, it means the hero has already acquired the item and this item cannot be given again.
+   The first element of logic of this function checks if `currentNPC` has the item the hero desire on their inventory (`currentNPC.hasItem == false`): if it doesn't, it means the hero has already acquired the item and this item cannot be given again.
 This will trigger `currentNPC.conversation.sentenceFive`.

    If `currentNPC.hasItem` is `true` the second part of the logic starts.

-   This second part of the logic consists in a `for loop` which goes through the `currentNPC` object and return a sequence of sentences asigning a specific logic to each sequence:
+   This second part of the logic consists in a `for loop` which goes through the `currentNPC` object and return a sequence of sentences assigning a specific logic to each sequence:
   * Sentence 1 & 2 : this is the introduction of the NPC.
 At the end of this phase, the hero is presented with a choice presented through `.hero-text-col`, which is now displayed as `flex`.
 Upon making its choice, the user trigger `heroDecisionValidation()`, which we have covered previoulsy in section **Interactions with Non Playing Characters**.
-This time we pass paramters 'npcConversation', which allows the `heroDecisionValidation()` to understand the call comes from `npcConversation()`. `#submit-question-answer-button` collects the decision and attach it to `decision` variable which we pass back to `npcConversation()` as a parameter.
+This time we pass paramters `npcConversation`, which allows the `heroDecisionValidation()` to understand the call comes from `npcConversation()`. `#submit-question-answer-button` collects the decision and attach it to `decision` variable which we pass back to `npcConversation()` as a parameter.
  *  Sentence 3: This sentence is displayed if `decision` parameter is equal to `2`.
 The NPC says farewell and the hero is sent back to `.second-screen-div`.
 * Sentence 4: This sentence is displayed if `decision` parameter is equal to `1`.
 The NPC says farewell and the hero is sent back to `.second-screen-div` and recieve a new item (`hero.inventory.item.hasItem = true`), and the NPC inventory (`currentNPC.hasItem = false`).
 This sentence has a a few sub if statement that handles what item is given based on `currentNPC` identity.